needle-mirror/com.unity.dt.app-ui/Documentation~/setup.md

 > [!NOTE]
 > USS stands for **Unity Style Sheets**.
 It is the new UI styling system introduced with UI Toolkit.
 >
-> This stylesheet system is not a superset of CSS (yet), which means that some CSS properties might not work as expected.
+> This stylesheet system is not a superset of CSS, which means that some CSS properties might not work as expected.
 >
 > Fore more information about USS, see the [official documentation](https://docs.unity3d.com/Manual/UIE-about-uss.html).